 Schools and colleges will have an effective child protection policy in place reflecting business as usual.
-The initial Appendix 5 outlined changes to arrangements as a response to Covid-19.
-The planned return of more children to school is an appropriate time to review/update this Appendix.
+Appendix 5 outlines changes to arrangements as a response to Covid-19 arrangements either nationally or locally.

 The policy continues to have regard to all local and national guidance, advice, procedures and practice as set out in the main body of this policy.
 It also has regard for relevant Department for Education guidance provided in response to COVID-19.